-Furthermore, the majority of our customers are in the medical, (dermatologists and plastic surgeons), esthetician, and beauty retail industry.
-During economic downturns, we have seen consolidations in such industries.
-Also, the extent to which the COVID-19 pandemic impacts our business going forward will depend on numerous factors we cannot reliably predict, including the duration and scope of the pandemic; businesses and individuals' actions in response to the pandemic; and the impact on economic activity including the possibility of recession or financial market instability.
+In addition, the extent to which the uncertainty around the timing, speed and recovery from the adverse impacts of the COVID-19 pandemic impacts our business going forward will depend on numerous factors we cannot reliably predict, including further governmental actions in the countries in which we operate, such as China's ongoing zero COVID policy, and the other macro challenges we are facing, as well as the impact of any governmental actions on the economy, including the possibility of recession or financial market instability.
 These factors may adversely impact consumer, business, and government spending as well as customers' ability to pay for our products and services on an ongoing basis.

-As a result, our growth rate could be affected by consolidation and downsizing in the medical, esthetician, and beauty retail industry.
+As a result, if economic and social conditions or the degree of uncertainty or volatility worsen, or the adverse conditions previously described are further prolonged, our growth rate could be affected by consolidation and downsizing in the medical, esthetician, and beauty retail industry.
+We are continuing to monitor these and other risks that may affect our business so that we can respond appropriately.